 Tsuro is a beautiful abstract tile-laying game.
 There is a touch of hand management going on, too.
 Up to eight players can join in, with the aim here to be the last person standing.

 Each player starts with a hand of three square tiles.
 Their dragon piece starts on a path, on the edge of the board.
 All tiles have multiple pathways on them, leading either left, right or straight ahead.
 On their turn, the active player places one tile, which elongates at least two pathways.
-Any dragon(s) adjacent to this new tile have to move along any pathways created.
+Any dragon(s) adjacent to this new tile has to move along any pathways created.
 Sometimes this leads to dragons weaving all around the board, even exiting it.
 In which case, sorry, you’re eliminated!

 Tsuro is marvellous in its simplicity.
 Place a tile, move your dragon (and other players’ dragons too, if you’re sneaky).
 Try to stay on the board for as long as possible!
 The tiles are big and clear to read.
 The components are wonderful and chunky, and the game lasts no longer than 20 minutes.
 Tsuro is the kind of experience where your grandparents will ask you for “One more game?” straight after.